How much money do you need to retire comfortably?

 Retirement is a big deal — it’s the day you can finally walk away from work and enjoy the rest of your life on your terms.
 Retirement can also be a source of stress with so much uncertainty surrounding the question: "How much money do you need to retire comfortably decades into the future?"

-Don’t let the stress get the best of you.
+Don’t let the stress of retirement planning get the best of you.
 With a few quick formulas, you can get a grip on how much you need to enjoy those retirement years comfortably.

 Below, we’ll go through all the key calculations and the many variables associated with them to help you find that perfect retirement savings goal, whether you’re planning a traditional retirement or early retirement.